samarec1812/computing-architecture-lab/ArchitectureLab3/README.md

 ```
 (xVyVz)-w
 ```
-Then the truth table will be like this:
+Then the result of the program will be like this:
 ```
 F = (xVyVz)-w
 x y z w  F